Zero Inbound Access

 1. On the Create Cluster Page, enable “Zero Inbound Access”.
 In the below example, we provision an Apache Cassandra cluster, but all Instaclustr applications support Zero Inbound Access.

-3. Now proceed to the Confirmation page, and the Zero Inbound Access option is shown as an enterprise feature, and the ID of the selected ZIA Gateway is confirmed.
-Finally select Create Cluster.
+2. Proceed to the Confirmation page, and the Zero Inbound Access option is shown as an enterprise feature.
+Finally, select Create Cluster.